 The Management Services business also provides services to AORE.
 The contract with AORE provides that AORE pay an arms-length fee using hourly rates that are comparable to other sophisticated captive managers based in Bermuda.
-Management Services also provides services to ORE through our Bermuda service company.
+Management services are also provided to ORE through an external management and consulting company in Bermuda.